Arsenal's Vivianne Miedema becomes all-time top scorer in Women's Super League history | Goal.com

 Last year, the Gunners finished third in the standings after the season was suspended due to the Covid-19 pandemic and decided on points per game.

-However, they currently sit top of the table this season, boasting a 100 per cent record from the first five games and a goal difference of plus 20, which places them in first, above an Everton side who have won all of their matches to date.
+However, they currently sit top of the table this season, boasting a 100 per cent record from the first five games and a goal difference of plus 20, which places them in first, above an Everton side who dropped points today for the first time in a draw with Brighton.